Women-owned businesses are on the rise.

 Getting funding doesn’t have to be a headache.
 With improved access to capital, through online lending sources like Square Capital, grants, and sponsorships, women can knock their business goals out of the park.

-(1)This online survey of 7,000 Square sellers who have accepted loans through Square Capital was commissioned by Square Capital and conducted by Qualtrics.
+(1)This online survey of 7,000 Square sellers who have accepted loans through Square Loans was commissioned by Square Loans and conducted by Qualtrics.
 The survey has an overall margin of error of 1–2% at 95% confidence interval.
 Participation in the survey was optional and all data was self-reported by study participants.
-Responses and insights gathered were shared with Square Capital in an aggregated and anonymous manner.
+Responses and insights gathered were shared with Square Loans in an aggregated and anonymous manner.
 Respondents participated in the study between January 9 and 11, 2017.

 This communication is for informational purposes only and is not intended as financial or legal advice.